12:12 vs. 16:8 intermittent fasting — explained by Simple

 Cats or dogs?
 Peanut butter or jelly?
 Ketchup or mustard?

 We all love a good comparison question, and the world of intermittent fasting isn’t immune.
-Judging by online searches, the people of the internet are often eager to learn which intermittent fasting schedule comes out tops.
+Judging by online searches, the people of the internet are often eager to learn which intermittent fasting schedule comes out on top.

 Let’s put a couple of heavyweight fasting schedules into the ring and find out: